dfahlander/typeson/README.md

 #### `parseSync` (obj, [reviver])

-As with `parse` but automatically throws upon obtaining a `Typeson.Promise` return result from the reviver (as that is expected for asynchronous types).
+As with `parse` but automatically throws upon obtaining a `TypesonPromise` return result from the reviver (as that is expected for asynchronous types).

 #### `parseAsync` (obj, [reviver])

-As with `parse` but automatically throws upon obtaining a non-`Typeson.Promise` return result from the reviver (as only a `Typeson.Promise` is expected for asynchronous types).
+As with `parse` but automatically throws upon obtaining a non-`TypesonPromise` return result from the reviver (as only a `TypesonPromise` is expected for asynchronous types).

 #### `encapsulate` (obj, [stateObj], [opts])

 Encapsulates an object but leaves the stringification part to you.
 Pass your encapsulated object further to socket.io, `postMessage()`, BSON or IndexedDB.

 Applies the `replace` method on `test`-matching spec objects.
-Will return the result regardless of whether it is an asynchronous (indicated by a `Typeson.Promise`) or synchronous result.
+Will return the result regardless of whether it is an asynchronous (indicated by a `TypesonPromise`) or synchronous result.

 The `options` object argument can include a setting for `cyclic` which overrides the default or any behavior supplied for this option in the Typeson constructor.

 #### `encapsulateSync` (obj, [opts])

-As with `encapsulate` but automatically throws upon obtaining a `Typeson.Promise` return result from the replacer (as that is expected for asynchronous types).
+As with `encapsulate` but automatically throws upon obtaining a `TypesonPromise` return result from the replacer (as that is expected for asynchronous types).

 #### `encapsulateAsync` (obj, [opts])

-As with `encapsulate` but automatically throws upon obtaining a non-`Typeson.Promise` return result from the replacer (as only a `Typeson-Promise` is expected for asynchronous types).
+As with `encapsulate` but automatically throws upon obtaining a non-`TypesonPromise` return result from the replacer (as only a `Typeson-Promise` is expected for asynchronous types).

 ##### Sample